-Los Angeles, California October 5, 2018
+Los Angeles, California October 2, 2020

-(A Component Unit of the Los Angeles County Metropolitan Transportation Authority)

-Management's Discussion and Analysis (Unaudited)
+Crenshaw Project Corporation (A Component Unit of the Los Angeles County Metropolitan Transportation Authority) Management's Discussion and Analysis (Unaudited) For the Fiscal Year Ended June 30, 2020

-As management of the Crenshaw Project Corporation (CPC), we offer readers of our financial statements this narrative overview and analysis of the financial activities of the CPC for the fiscal year ended June 30, 2018.
+As management of the Crenshaw Project Corporation (CPC), we offer readers of our financial statements this narrative overview and analysis of the financial activities of the CPC for the fiscal year ended June 30, 2020.
 This discussion and analysis is designed to assist the readers in focusing on the significant financial issues and activities of the CPC.

-We encourage the readers to consider the information presented herein in conjunction with the financial statements beginning on page 7.
+We encourage the readers to consider the information presented herein in conjunction with the financial statements beginning on page 8.
 The financial statements, the notes to the financial statements, and this discussion and analysis were prepared by management and are the responsibility of management.